-Upon completion of an ingest, DISCO Review will provide you with up to two reports: the Ingest Report (full) and the Errors Report (errors only).
+Upon completion of an ingest, DISCO will provide you with up to two reports: the Ingest Report (full) and the Errors Report (errors only).
 If there were no errors associated with the ingest, you will see only see the ingest report.
-If there were errors or other issues that need attention, DISCO Review will generate an Errors Report.
-To access these reports, in the DISCO Review main menu, click Ingest.
+If there were errors or other issues that need attention, DISCO will generate an Errors Report.
+To access these reports, in the DISCO main menu, click Ingest.
 On the Ingest page, select which ingest session you'd like a report and then click Download report.
 In the dropdown, select either Everything or Errors only.

 If you select Errors only, a spreadsheet identifying the errors will be downloaded.